Skip to main content

 lexware_pursue_dunning

-Create a new dunning as a follow-up to a specific invoice.
+Create a dunning as a follow-up to an unpaid invoice by providing the invoice ID.
 The dunning is generated in draft mode, ready for review.

 Instructions